CIS-Spring-2023/project-cis_4339_project_6/README.md

 For form validation [Vuelidate](https://vuelidate-next.netlify.app/) is used.

 **IMPORTANT:** Frontend Testing
-   - The frontend relies on data from the backend to fucntion.
-Please ensure backend is running before testing the frontend for Sprint 2.
+   - The front end relies on data from the backend to function.
+Please ensure the backend is running before testing the front end for Sprint 2.
    - Backend utilizes a cloud instance of MongoDB

 ## Index: